-Phase 2 of the project in South Haven started in mid-August 2024.
+Phase 2 of the project in South Haven will start in the Spring of 2025.

 All underground work is complete, the first lift of pavement is on.
 Remaining work is final lift of tar and restoration.
 Half of the watermain is in and tar is in.
 Lincoln Avenue needs watermain and tar replacement.